They took the drums away, but they could not stop the beat.

 When Africans lost the right to use their drums, the beats found their way into the body of the people—the Drumfolk.
 New percussive art forms took root and made way for tap, beatboxing, and the African American tradition of stepping.

-In Drumfolk, the remarkable performers of Step Afrika! recreate histories too often left in the margins and achieve a musical and movement-filled celebration of the human spirit that is perfect for families to share together.
+In Drumfolk, the remarkable performers of Step Afrika! recreate histories too often left in the margins and achieve a musical and movement-filled celebration of the human spirit.

 Plan Your Visit